dlivsey/realTimeloads/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of realTimeloads is to compute estimates of analyte flux and load from estimated timeseries of analyte concentration and discharge.
+realTimeloads provides tools to compute estimates of analyte flux and load from estimated timeseries of analyte concentration and discharge.
 An “analyte” is any laboratory measured quantity.
 Discharge is water volume per unit time.
-In hydrology, timeseries estimates of analyte concentration are often computed as analyte analysis is cost-prohibitive for continuous water-quality monitoring.
+In hydrology timeseries estimates of analyte concentration are often computed as analyte analysis is cost-prohibitive for continuous water-quality monitoring.
 A synthetic data set is provided to allow users to explore package functionality and to